pradipbhatt/pradipbhatt/README.md

 ### What are your projects?

-I mostly work on projects which are availble on my github account.
+I mostly work on projects which are available on my [GitHub account](https://github.com/pradipbhatt?tab=repositories).

 You can check my repositories [here](https://github.com/pradipbhatt?tab=repositories).